AlaskaAirlines/auro-lockup/demo/api.md

 ### Slot Examples

 #### <a name="title"></a>`title`<a href="#" style="float: right; font-size: 1rem; font-weight: 100;">back to top</a>
-Usd the `title` slot to add lockup content.
+Use the `title` slot to add lockup content.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/title.html) -->